Wind-WindKids/winding/samples/sophieandwind/ice.md

 The next morning her sharp words came back — the foot-stomp, the courtyard, the “Don’t touch me.”

+*My fault,* her brother had said when she'd come home.
+She knew it wasn't.

 She sat a long time,
 thinking about what she’d done, and about a boy with wind in his name
 who used to make her laugh without trying.

+But looking back at how she'd treated Wind—

 She’d iced him out because she was scared— because things were happening to her,